LABSN/mnefun/doc/overview.rst

     ``extra-proj.fif`` will load ``SUBJ/sss_pca_fif/extra-proj.fif``.
 get_projs_from : list of int
-    Indices for runs to get projects from. cont_lp : float
+    Indices for runs to get projects from. cont_hp : float
+    Highpass to use for continuous ERM projectors (default None). cont_lp : float
-    Lowpass to use for continuous ERM projectors. plot_drop_logs : bool
+    Lowpass to use for continuous ERM projectors (default 5). plot_drop_logs : bool
     If True, plot drop logs after preprocessing.